Frequently Asked Questions

 If we would like a fishing guide, what hours does he fish with us?

 Normally a guide will fish with you for up to 8 hours, which includes a shore lunch.
-The rate is $500 CDN ($445 USD approx.) and up, depending on the number of guests.
+The rate for a guide depends on many factors including the boat, the number of guests, what you would like to fish for and the time.
+Inquire within for details.

 BORDER QUESTIONS: